With Heat Flow Meter

 Schematic diagram of heat flow meter method

-All TCA devices from TAURUS Instruments are designed according to the one-plate-principle with two symmetrically arranged heat flow measuring plates according to ISO 8301, section 188.8.131.52, figure 1b.
+The TCA device from NETZSCH TAURUS Instruments is designed according to the one-plate-principle with two symmetrically arranged heat flow measuring plates according to ISO 8301, section 220.127.116.11, figure 1b.
 This measuring method is an indirect method with the heat flow meters generating a voltage signal equivalent to the heat flow and therefore need to be calibrated.

 Basis for calculation of lambda:

 The electrical signal of the heat flow meters is proportional to the heat flow density q in (W/m²).
 According to the standard, the device must be calibrated with materials having similar heat transfer characteristics as the materials to be evaluated.